2025 Design Awards Gala

 • Is or was widely known by architects for their role in contributing to the profession.

 CLICK HERE to learn more about and nominate someone for the Friend of Architecture Award.
-We are accepting nominations for our 2025 Friend of Architecture Award until August 18th!
+We are no longer accepting nominations for this award.
+Check back in 2026!

 2025 Design Awards Gala Sponsors